Solving Sudoku puzzles

 @constraint(sudoku_cp , [i = 1:9], x[i, :] in MOI.AllDifferent(9));

-This means that every number from 1 to 9 appears exactly once in each column.
+This means that each number from 1 to 9 appears exactly once in each column.

 @constraint(sudoku_cp, [j = 1:9], x[:, j] in MOI.AllDifferent(9));

-ensures that all elements in each subgrid are distinct.
-This means that every number from 1 to 9 appears exactly once in each 3x3 subgrid.
+Set the condition applicable to each 3x3 subnet in Sudoku.
+MOI.AllDifferent(9) ensures that all the elements in each of the subnets are different.
+This means that each number from 1 to 9 appears exactly once in each 3x3 subnet.

 for i in 1:3:7, j in 1:3:7